HackBugs/Jenkins-maven-time-tracker/README.md

       - Deploy - install jinkins plugin - `deploytocontainer`
       - clone the github project - in jenkins
       - Install jenkins plugin - `Ant - for building`, `Warning next gen - for review of code and qulity check`, `checkstyle plugn is not avilable`
       - Jenkins select freestyle project
+      - Depoly projecy on apache topmcat server